WXSD-Sales/azure-based-membership-management/README.md

 These instructions assume that you have:
  - Administrator access to an Azure AD Tenant and Webex Control Hub.
- - Configured the pre-existing SCIM based connector to automatically provision and de-provision users to Webex.
+ - Configured the SCIM based connector to automatically provision and de-provision users to Webex.
 Future versions of the project may not need this, but for now, please complete either of these tutorials first:
    - [Tutorial: Configure Cisco Webex for automatic user provisioning](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/cisco-webex-provisioning-tutorial)
    - [Synchronize Azure Active Directory Users into Control Hub](https://help.webex.com/en-US/article/6ta3gz/Synchronize-Azure-Active-Directory-Users-into-Control-Hub)
  - [Docker installed](https://docs.docker.com/engine/install/) and running on a Windows (via WSL2), macOS, or Linux machine.